Alfresco High Tea for summer entertaining

 The good thing about alfresco eating is that if the weather is a little cold and unpredictable you can retire and eat indoors without feeling guilty that whoever is in charge of the barbecue is outside on their own.

-There are also many time-saving advantages to have an Alfresco High Tea wherever you finally eat it.
+There are also many time-saving advantages to having an Alfresco High Tea wherever you finally eat it.
 Most things can be made or purchased earlier.
 Everything can be prepared in advance.
 If the weather is blisteringly hot then you do not find yourself cooped up in the kitchen,

 Whether it is at “tea time” or “supper time” this is a meal that can be dressed up to be an informal supper meal for friends or a picnic in the garden for children.
 And best of all it requires no cooking time.

-The trick is to use high quality fresh ingredients and dress the table to reflect the occasion.
+The trick is to use high-quality fresh ingredients and dress the table to reflect the occasion.

 Simple recipe ideas for a summer Alfresco High Tea

+Keep it simple and High quality.
 Take some good quality fresh bread and butter then add a source of protein.
 This could be in the form of :

 - Wiltshire ham served with water cress